by Kasey Spickard

 We’re not recommending one specific brand here.
 Rather, shampoo for men’s curly hair needs to do two major things: One, remove all buildup from products, and two, hydrate your locks to prevent frizz and breakage.
 The result should offer some volume and a soft feel without stripping away your scalp’s natural oils.

 Conditioner complements this feel, helping keep the frizz to a minimum without weighing your hair down.
-As a bonus, conditioner for curly hair should add a bit of a shine while boosting its hydration.
+As a bonus, conditioner works wonders when you’re musing about how to style curly hair for men – it adds a bit of shine while boosting its hydration.

 In your case, consider this a separate product, as you won’t be washing it in and out.
 Rather, think of it as an overnight hair treatment that delivers longer-lasting hydration.
 You won’t want to do this every night obviously – or even once a week – but leave-in conditioner helps build up a defense against humidity and ultimately helps you use less styling product.